masantea/web-sprint-challenge-adding-data-persistence/README.md

-# Adding Data Persistence Sprint Challenge
+ru# Adding Data Persistence Sprint Challenge

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**